 UK Broadband information, http://www.thinkbroadband.com including a map showing which companies have already installed Fibre To The Home (FTTH), Fibre To The Premises (FTTP) for example shared fibre to a tower block, and other connections.

 If and when Fibre To The Premises FTTP becomes available the maximum possible data rate may be much greater than actually provided initially.
 Local internal connections may be adequate at first, but may need to be upgraded for the future.
 Up to around 50 metres of Cat5E cable may be adequate for Gigabit ethernet, Openreach suggest Cat6 for some future proofing, but internal fibre networking may soon become the normal, so consider the use of ducting with a minimum number of smooth bends suitable for fibre, and keystone patch panels that can be converted to take fibre.
 Data distribution equipment is available with optional plug-in adapters, see http://www.millsltd.com.

 You can "Register an Interest" in getting FTTP via several websites.

-http://www.Openreach.com provide information about their current installation work under Broadband "Fibre First", including a map, and much more under "Fibre for developers".
+http://www.Openreach.com provide information about their current installation work under Broadband "Fibre First" and "Where and when we're building" including a map with the latest schedule, and much more under "Fibre for developers".

 Other independent companies are installing their own networks, and provide details on their own websites, see The Independent Networks Cooperative Association "https://www.inca.coop/membership/current-members"